jeremysprofile/jeremysprofile.github.io/content/cv.md

         date: Jan 2016 - Dec 2016
         duration: 1 yr
         data:
-          - text: 'Created Bash scripts to capture performance and reliability metrics for populations of hundreds of <abbr title="Hard Disk Drive">HDDs</abbr> over multiple days'
+          - text: 'Wrote Bash scripts to run multi-day performance and reliability tests on populations of hundreds of <abbr title="Hard Disk Drive">HDDs</abbr>'
             hidden:
               - 'Created Bash scripts to capture performance and reliability metrics for populations of hundreds of <abbr title="Hard Disk Drive">HDDs</abbr> over multiple days'
               - 'Drives were both <abbr title="Serial Attached SCSI (Small Computer System Interface)">SAS</abbr> and <abbr title="Serial ATA (AT Attachment)">SATA</abbr>, different capacities, and different architectures, including <abbr title="Conventional Magnetic Recording">CMR</abbr> and <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr>.'
               - text: 'Updated <abbr title="Conventional Magnetic Recording">CMR</abbr>-style tests for <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr> drives'
                 hidden: 'SMR drive tracks overlap so you have to write tracks in order; you can''t just rewrite a small part of the track, you have to rewrite the whole track'
-          - text: "<strong>Decreased customer's total qualifications test time 20%</strong>"
+          - text: "Decreased customer's total qualifications test time 20%"
             hidden:
               - 'Wrote tests to be 9% more efficient.'
               - 'The other 11% time reduction was due to increased automation (previously, all tests were kicked off manually during the workday, meaning a test finishing at 6 P.M. would leave the system idle for 14 hours).'

-          - text: 'Automated log backup, system setup on all test systems'
+          - text: 'Automated log backup and system setup on all test systems'
             hidden:
               - 'The log backup was a cron job to call a service which was just glorified <code>rsync</code> and some logic to put everything into timestamped folders on a secondary server.'
               - 'The system setup and end-to-end test run were slightly fault-tolerant Bash scripts.'